Tuesday through Saturday, 10 a.m. to 5 p.m.

 The 24-seat motion simulator offers two experiences: Army on the Move and Experience the Legend.
 Tickets may be purchased in the Gift Shop.
 The general admission price per ticket is $8.50.
 Find information on discounted rates and ride details on the Simulator Page.

-Military promotion and retirement ceremonies, LPDs etc. may be conducted at the ASOM during regular operating hours on a space available basis.
+Military promotion and retirement ceremonies, LPDs etc. may be conducted at the ASOM during regular operating hours on a space available basis but limited to a two hour duration and must be completed prior to 4pm.
 To request please fill out the request form and email to SFC Chuck Brandon.
 All requests are subject to approval.
 Requester will be notified via email on the status of their request, generally within one week.
 Please keep in mind that we are unable to support AV requests.
-Users are required to bring/provide all projectors, computers, PA systems, etc. Questions can be directed to SFC Chuck Brandon at (910) 643-2768 or email@example.com.
+Users are required to bring/provide all projectors, computers, PA systems, etc. Questions can be directed to SFC Chuck Brandon at (910) 643-2768 or firstname.lastname@example.org.

 The Airborne & Special Operations Museum Gift Shop features a variety of items relevant to airborne and special operations, including books, coins, toys, clothing, and much more.
 The entire inventory may be found online: shop.asomf.org.